-Sensex down 1,000 points, Nifty trades below 8,700 after registering early gains amid COVID-19 fears
+Sensex plunges over 1,000 points, Nifty gives up 8,500-mark as coronavirus fears grow

-The stock markets on Wednesday registered early gains but eventually succumbed to the fears over the coronavirus pandemic to stagger 3% lower early afternoon amid fall in the banking and financial stocks.
+The stock markets on Wednesday registered early gains but eventually succumbed to the fears over the coronavirus pandemic to stagger nearly 6% lower in late afternoon deals amid fall in the banking and financial stocks.

 The fall in the stocks was compounded by the Supreme Court hearing earlier in the day, where the top court expressed displeasure at the Centre’s plea seeking 20 years’ time to recover dues from telecom companies in annual instalments, calling it a “sheer contempt of court”.
 The court directed that telecom companies could not do self-assessment or re-assessment of their adjusted gross revenue dues.